France, Netherlands call for an EU watchdog to regulate tech giants

 By Mathieu Rosemain and Douglas Busvine

-PARIS/BERLIN, Oct 15 (Reuters) - France and the Netherlands called on Thursday for the creation of a European Union authority to regulate large tech companies such as Google GOOGL.O and Facebook FB.O, whose dominance gives them effective gatekeeper status on the internet.
+PARIS/BERLIN, Oct 15 (Reuters) - France and the Netherlands on Thursday called for a European Union authority to regulate large tech companies such as Google GOOGL.O and Facebook FB.O, whose dominance gives them effective internet gatekeeper status.

-The move increases pressure on EU Commissioner Margrethe Vestager, who is working on a draft regulation, known as the Digital Services Act, that aims to set the ground rules for data-sharing and how digital marketplaces operate.
+The move increases pressure on Commissioner Margrethe Vestager, who is preparing a new Digital Services Act, to set tough rules for data-sharing and ensure that marketplaces are fair and open.

+The Franco-Dutch proposal, which calls for pre-emptive action to prevent power grabs by Big Tech, overshadowed a gathering of EU ministers that discussed artificial intelligence and cloud computing.

 In a joint statement, French junior minister Cédric O and his Dutch counterpart Mona Keijzer said such an authority should be able to prevent tech company platforms from blocking access to their services "unless they have an objective justification."